korest/korest.github.io/_posts/2018-08-19-lombok-alternatives.md

 }
 ~~~

-<br>This approach looks a bit redundant for me, but also it has more flexibility in case you need some customizations.
+This approach looks a bit redundant for me, but also it has more flexibility in case you need some customizations.
 ~~~ java
 @Test
 public void whenWorkBuilderSerializeDeserializeThenWork() throws IOException {